Placebo ask fans not to film or take photos on phones during their shows

 See the post here:

-Back in March, Placebo played a run of “phone-free” intimate gigs to mark the release of their eighth album ‘Never Let Me Go’.
+Back in March, Placebo played a run of “phone-free” intimate gigs to mark the release of their eighth and most recent album ‘Never Let Me Go’.

 “Anyone seen using a device during the performance will be politely escorted out of the venue by security,” the band explained at the time.